Forensic, Pre-Accident, and Insurance “Appraisal Clause”

 - A vehicle has been misrepresented as part of an online, Internet, out-of-state and/or overseas sales transaction.

-*TRAVEL: Mileage is free for the first 25 miles and $25 for each additional 25 miles or portion thereof (26-50 miles, 51-100 miles, etc.) Parking, tolls, etc. are additional.
+*TRAVEL: Mileage is free for the first 20 miles round trip and billed at the current GSA mileage rate above that number.
+Parking, tolls, etc. are additional.
 Motels, meals, and other related overnight expenses are billed at actual cost, but approved in advance by the client before being incurred.

 **COURT AND DEPOSITION APPEARANCES, AND LITIGATION PLEADINGS FEE SCHEDULE: Court and deposition appearances are charged at $250/hour for the first two hours, with a two-hour minimum.
 Subsequent time spent in court or at a deposition is charged at $200/hour.
 The charges begin at the appointed hour when we are requested to appear and continue until our appearance has concluded.
 A cancellation fee of $400 is charged for a cancellation notice on the day of the scheduled appearance or when cancelled less than 24 hours before the scheduled appearance, and $300 for a cancellation notice of more than 24 hours but less than 48 hours.
 A cancellation notice of more than 48 hours will result in no charge.
 If we are asked to prepare answers to interrogatories and/or supply any documents or materials in connection with litigation and in advance of any deposition and/or court appearance, our fee is $85/hour.